 • legal address for 1 year;

-• notary fees;
+• payment for notary services;

-***Note: Additional costs arise due to the need for a certain list of documents to be certified by a notary.
+*Note:additional costs arise due to the need for a certain list of documents to be certified by a notary.

 Conclusions